Modules in Python

 Let's check how well you've understood the topic of modules:

-What will be output when executing the following code?
+What will be output when running main.py from the project below?